txt/plm19/doc/memory.md

 - Then the variable y is bound to a list that drops the first element of x and adds a different first element and the function returns this new list.
 - Since x is never used again that first list is inaccessible, or garbage.

-C language (I.e what can go wrong with manaual memory managment):
+C language (I.e what can go wrong with manual memory management):

 - Using stack-allocated structures beyond their lifetimes (i.e. use after free);
      - Under manual memory management, this usually occurs when one part of a program decides it has finished using a memory block, and is unaware that another part of the program is still using it.
 This is rare under automatic memory management.